dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 <img alt="jekyll subscribe form" title="subscribe form Jekyll" itemprop="thumbnailUrl" class="left half noborder" src="/thumbs/jekyll-subscribe-form.jpg">

-<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Subscribe form for Jekyll was not available because all forms tend to work with php code to send emails.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Subscribe form for Jekyll was not available because all forms tend to work with ```php``` code to send emails.
 But with this method we can add a subscribe form for Jekyll websites which works out of the box.
 I'm another step closer to compete with WordPress blogs!
 {: .intro}

 ## Why use a subscribe form?
 {: .clear}
 Subscribe form is used basically to collect visitors' emails to provide them an update of new articles every time you post a new one.
 Also, a good way to get some initial traffic to a new post.

 Many bloggers use the mailing list for affiliate marketing.
-I don't think it is a bad thing.
-If a user is interested in the stuff blogger is selling then it is a win-win.
+I don't think it is a bad idea.
+If a user is interested in the stuff blogger is selling, then it is a win-win.

-WordPress has too many plugins that can do the job without breaking a sweat.
+WordPress has an advantage with many plugins that can do the job without breaking a sweat.
 But, after moving all my blogs from WordPress to Jekyll I had to find an alternative for subscribe forms.

+This is one of those things I always wanted in Jekyll but did not know how to execute.
+This idea hit me while I was having a shower!
+Initially, I tried to create a form with [FormSpree](http://formspree.com){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/how-to-add-form-option-to-jekyll-websites/){:target="_blank"}.
+It was a painful experience.
+FormSpree requires verification.
+This verification is URL specific.
+If the form is on all the pages of the website then I have to verify an email for every single page!
+FormSpree is good if you are using it on a specific page but not for all pages.
+What clicked to me in the shower is that SimpleForm can be used to make a contact form which works on all pages!

 What I'm showing here is an email collector.
 So it just collects users' emails.
 I think that is what a basic subscriber form does.
 You can also setup an auto-reply option.
+Auto-reply can help if you are offering an e-book for a subscription.
+I haven't tried it yet but it should work.

 But before collecting emails you should have an email id.
-It is better if you have a domain email.
-If you don't have one, then get a [free domain email using zoho](/free-domain-email-zoho/){:target="_blank"}.
+You can use any email id but it is a good idea if you use a domain email.
+If you don't have one, then get a [free domain email using ZOHO](/free-domain-email-zoho/){:target="_blank"}.

 ## How to make a subscribe form on Jekyll blog?